Praqma/reveals/code-academy/story.md

 You've released some code after testing it thoroughly, but after deploying it to the customers environment, it didn't work.
-How can you make sure that this does not happen.
+You are sure it works, because you have tested it on your machine.
+You start researching how you can make sure that your test environment is the same as production.

 ## Task
 Dockerize the project